oddman621/rulf_3d/README.md

-# Wulf 3D
+# Rulf 3D
-Raycast 2D game engine with wgpu.
+Raycast FPS game engine with wgpu.

+Mimic Wolfenstein 3D's raycast rendering with computing GPU and make the engine for creating game.

 # TODO